What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 2

 “Move modules are similar to smart contracts in other blockchain languages. …, However, modules enforce strong data abstraction — a type is transparent inside its declaring module and opaque outside of it.”

 Move’s module system has been optimized to enable efficient formal verification.
-Formal verification is a process which mathematically shows what a program does and how it acts out.
+Formal verification is a process that mathematically shows what a program does and how it acts out.
 For mission-critical programs like smart contracts, formal verification is an absolute necessity.

 - Firstly, Move’s module system will offer a solid base for formal verification by allowing you to define invariants inside the module.
 The invariant is a strict restraint of digital asset state providing valuable information for formal verification automation.